Are you writing a memoir? In this post, we give you seven ways to outline your memoir and tell you why you should do it.

 - A one-page synopsis.
 This may be the most difficult of the options, but it will help you to remember that you are writing a memoir and not an autobiography and that you can’t include everything.

-[If you want to learn how to write a memoir, join our Secrets of a Memoirist course.]
+[Top Tip: If you want to learn how to write a memoir, look into our Secrets of a Memoirist course.]

 Why You Should Do It Before You Write A Word

 - Avoid writer’s block.
 Writing by the seat of your pants may work for some fiction writers, but it’s difficult for memoirists.
 We don’t know where to start.
 We’re not sure what to include.
 We tend to go off on tangents and lose the plot when we are writing about ourselves.
 We include too many details and irrelevant scenes.
 If you get stuck, you simply look at the outline and move on.

 - You solve problems before you begin.
 You can tell if your story will fit into one book, or if you might need more than one book to tell your entire story.
 If you know what to include and you know you have to fit it into about 60 000 words, you will be able to tell if you are going off course.
 It will help you avoid repeating yourself by writing too many similar scenes.

 - You will save time.
 There will be fewer rewrites and edits.
 Creating a solid outline is similar to writing a first draft.
 When you start writing, you will be on the second draft, depending on how much research and outlining you have done.
 You will be able to write more quickly because you have a plan.
 The freedom of having an outline allows you to concentrate on telling your story and not wondering what you’re going to write next.

 - Your creativity will be stimulated.
 By thinking everything through and planning your story you’re stimulating the creative process.
 You will have so much material to draw on that you will be able to craft a wonderful story.